 All documents should be sent directly to the Program Administrator (firstname.lastname@example.org).
-Electronic documents are preferred, except in the case of letters of reference and transcripts.
+Electronic documents are preferred, except in the case of transcripts.
 Documents that cannot be emailed should be sent by mail to the following address:

 Doctoral Program & Centre Administrator